Anberlin: Reunions, Equal Vision signing and Vega (2018–2022)

+Stephen Christian's hiatus and departure, arrival of Matty Mullins and Currency (2023–present)

 On June 9, 2023, Anberlin released a single entitled “Lacerate” via Equal Vision Records.
 It was the first single to feature guitarist Christian McAlhaney on lead vocals and the first from the EP Convinced, which was released on June 30, 2023.
-Mixed by Jeremy SH Griffith and Mastered by Jonathan Berlin at The Loft Studio LA.
-After the EP's release, the band appeared at the 3-day Furnace Fest event in September.

-On October 10, 2023, lead singer Stephen Christian initially announced an indefinite hiatus from the band for touring.
-Memphis May Fire singer Matty Mullins was named Anberlin's new live lead vocalist.
-On June 14, 2024, the band announced their album Vega, which is the combination of their 2022 and 2023 EPs Silverline and Convinced, with a release date of August 2, 2024, as well as featuring two songs with Mullins on lead vocals, "Walk Alone" and "Seven", the former released on June 21 with a music video.
+On October 10, 2023, lead singer Stephen Christian announced an indefinite hiatus from the band in a touring capacity.
+Memphis May Fire singer Matty Mullins was subsequently named as Anberlin's new live lead vocalist.
+On June 14, 2024, the band announced their album Vega, which combined their 2022 and 2023 EPs Silverline and Convinced, as well as featuring two songs with Mullins on lead vocals, "Walk Alone" and "Seven".
+The former released on June 21 with a music video in which the band satirically auditioned new lead vocalists – including an incognito Christian.
 One day before the album's release, the band released the music video for "Seven".
-On March 21, 2025, the band released Nevertake – a re-recorded version of Never Take Friendship Personal with Mullins on lead vocals.
+Vega was released on August 2, 2024.
+On March 21, 2025, the band released Nevertake – a re-recorded version of Never Take Friendship Personal with Mullins on lead vocals, commemorating the album's 20th anniversary.
+The band toured extensively in support of the anniversary of Never Take Friendship Personal, including a performance at that year's Furnace Fest with Christian joining the band.

+The band toured in the spring of 2026 with Emery and Watashi Wa as support.
+On August 18, 2026, Anberlin announced their ninth studio album Currency, their first with Mullins as lead vocalist, supported by the lead single "Neverafter".
+With this announcement it was confirmed that Christian had fully departed the band, and Mullins would assume the full-time role as the band's lead vocalist.